rakhimov/scram/doc/fault_tree_generator.rst

 - The number of basic events is set by a user.
 - The seed of the pseudo-random number generator is fixed and set by a user.
 - Nodes in the fault tree are randomly chosen between a new or common nodes.
 - Names are assigned sequentially.
-E#, H#, CCF#, and G#.
+B#, H#, CCF#, and G#.
 - Probabilities for basic events are generated randomly.
 - The fault tree is reproducible with the same parameters and the seed.
 - The larger the fault tree is, the closer its characteristics are to the user-supplied parameters.
 - The output is topologically sorted and valid for other analysis tools.